AxaFrance/SlimFaas/README.md

   - Scale down to SlimFaas/ReplicasMin after this period of inactivity in seconds
 - SlimFaas/NumberParallelRequest : "10"
   - Limit the number of parallel HTTP requests for each underlying function
+- SlimFaas/DependsOn : ""
+  - Comma separated list of deployment of statefulset names
+  - Pods will be scaled up only if all pods in this list are in ready state with the minimum number of replicas superior or equal to ReplicasAtStart
+  - This property is useful if you want to scale up your pods only if your database is ready for example

 ## Why SlimFaas ?